 Our audit was conducted for the purpose of forming opinions on the financial statements and other information that collectively comprise SJCERA's basic financial statements and other information.
 The other supplementary information, as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements and other information.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and other information.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and other information and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements and other information or to the basic financial statements and other information themselves, and other additional procedures in accordance with GAAS.
-In our opinion, the other supplementary information is fairly stated, in all material respects, in relation to the basic financial statements and other information as a whole.
+In our opinion, the other supplementary information as a whole.